foundation-model-stack/fm-training-estimator/README.md

 Easiest option is to run the Web UI.

 To do this, first prepare a txt file called `model_whitelist.txt` in the `workdir/` with a list of model names, 1 per line.
+Note that these are the models on which you want to run the estimator to estimate their resource consumption.
 You can use the provided example listing using:
 ```
 cp ./fm_training_estimator/ui/model_whitelist.txt ./workdir/
 ```